 San Mateo County

 San Mateo County is “The Peninsula”, the county just south of San Francisco and north of Santa Clara County and Santa Cruz County.
 About a quarter of Silicon Valley is in this area, generally.
+It’s normally more expensive than Santa Clara County, but once in awhile those two areas flip for pricing order.
+It’s a hot market in San Mateo County!

 For three of these counties, we have a newsletter with info by city.
+The data from Sereno (above) is a little different from the RE Report data for the median sale price.

 Santa Clara County